 Autonomous.
 Authentic.
 These words remain in my head from a discussion I had with a friend last night.
 I kept thinking of them this morning, before I got out of bed, trying to understand their importance.
-In conversations with friends, thoughts put on paper for my next book or ideas I got from other people, I returned to the same issue: slavery.
+In conversations with friends, thoughts put on paper for my next book or ideas I got from other people, I returned to the same issue: servitude.

-Slavery that comes from a wrong kind of acceptance, from renouncing to the fundamental right to be human, to be treated as an entity different from others and to have the right to make your own choices.
+Servitude in the form of dependency that comes from a wrong kind of acceptance, from renouncing to the fundamental right to be human, to be treated as an entity different from others and to have the right to make your own choices.

-Slavery that comes from renouncing to the fundamental right to be human, to be treated as an entity different from others and to have the right to make your own choices.
+Dependency that comes from renouncing to the fundamental right to be human, to be treated as an entity different from others and to have the right to make your own choices.

 In business the excuse “I don’t know how to do it otherwise” is not valid anymore.
 You are overwhelmed with recipes for success, tips from experts and other useful information.
 They are useful and some need to be applied for better results.
 Only that most entrepreneurs I’ve met over the last four years create replicas of a corporate military structure, especially if their previous work experience was in a multinational company.